Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Methodology

-Inspired by the self-adversarial framework of TwinFlow \cite{cheng2025twinflow}, we construct two allomorphic, parameter-shared trajectories within a unified vector field: a generative flow and an SR flow.
+Inspired by the self-adversarial framework of TwinFlow~\cite{cheng2026twinflow}, we construct two allomorphic, parameter-shared trajectories within a unified velocity field: a generative flow and an SR flow.
 By sharing weights across both tasks, the model is forced to learn a unified latent representation where SR transitions are perceived as a subset of the broader generative probability flow.
-To ensure the SR results remain within the support of the natural image manifold, we treat the generative flow as a dynamic ``positive'' guidance.
-We minimize the Kullback-Leibler (KL) divergence between the distribution of reconstructed SR latents $p_{sr}$ and the prior distribution $p_{gen}$ maintained by the generative flow:
+To ensure the SR results remain within the support of the natural image manifold, we treat the generative flow as a dynamic positive guidance.
+We minimize the Kullback-Leibler (KL) divergence between the distribution of reconstructed SR latents $p_{\mathrm{sr}}$ and the prior distribution $p_{\mathrm{gen}}$ maintained by the generative flow:

-Following the score distillation paradigm, the gradient of $\mathcal{L}_{ATM}$ is approximated via the score discrepancy between the allomorphic paths:
+Following the Score Distillation paradigm, the gradient of $\mathcal{L}_{\mathrm{ATM}}$ is approximated via the score discrepancy between the allomorphic paths:

-where $w(t)$ is a time-dependent weighting function. since the SR schedule is rescaled by $t^*$ in Eq.~\ref{eq:fatc}, the intermediate states $\mathbf{z}_t^{sr}$ and $\mathbf{z}_t^{gen}$ exhibit theoretical proximity.
+where $w(t)$ is a time-dependent weighting function. since the SR schedule is rescaled by $t^*$ in Eq.~\ref{eq:fatc}, the intermediate states $\bm{z}_t^{\mathrm{sr}}$ and $\bm{z}_t^{\mathrm{gen}}$ exhibit theoretical proximity.
 As derived in Eq.~\ref{eq:atm}, the first term performs positional alignment by minimizing the distance between allomorphic states, while the second term ensures directional consistency.
-By minimizing $\mathcal{L}_{\mathrm{ATM}}$, we achieve a better alignment between SR ouputs and the natural image distribution.
+By minimizing $\mathcal{L}_{\mathrm{ATM}}$, we achieve a better alignment between SR outputs and the natural image distribution.

-The Algorithm of \OurModel is presented in Appendix.
 This derivation demonstrates that by matching the scores of the SR flow to the generative flow, we effectively perform self-adversarial alignment.
 The SR task is no longer a simple regression; it becomes a specialized navigation within the generative manifold.
 Consequently, the shared weights learn to bridge the degradation gap while preserving global generative capabilities, achieving a superior balance between fidelity and realism.